Freedman-CB1/BodyBuilder/README.md

 Sketch 3D view: has been described previously

-X-Ray Selected:
-Click an object in the 3D and click this button, the object will toggle between total solid and 62% transparent.
+X-Ray Selected: Click an object in the 3D and click this button, the object will toggle between total solid and 62% transparent.
 The macro will only
 	respond to these values of transparency.
-Edit binding button:
-This will take you to the edit binding menu
-Adjustment fields will be described later.
+Edit binding button: This will take you to the edit binding menu Adjustment fields will be described later.
 Reposition sketch origin: While in sketch edit, place a vertex anywhere in the sketch and check this box, the sketch origin will move to the vertex.
 	More later on this option.
-Input step:
-This is the step increment/decrement when changing the positioning fields.
+Input step: This is the step increment/decrement when changing the positioning fields.
-Update model:
-This will do a assemble connection update, sometimes required while bindings have changed and your in sketch edit.
+Update model: This will do a assemble connection update, sometimes required while bindings have changed and your in sketch edit.
-Paste with binding:
-If checked this will copy all the properties and the bindings with the objects.
-It's best to reposition a copied object after the paste because
-	the objects will be be stacked exactly on top of the original.
+Paste with binding: If checked this will copy all the properties and the bindings with the objects.
+It's best to reposition a copied object after the paste 	because the objects will be be stacked exactly on top of the original.
 Copied exactly, this make since.
-BINDING MENU:
-To Main button, Sketch 3D view, X-Ray Selected,To Positioning button, Paste with binding have been described previously:
+BINDING MENU:To Main button, Sketch 3D view, X-Ray Selected,To Positioning button, Paste with binding have been described previously.
 Builder status area: This will give you feedback as you select objects and will also give you a hint of what to do next.
 The binding properties are
 	the Body positioning data, the binding (the target sketch object) can be deleted while retaining the binding properties.
 This is useful if you want 	    to switch a binding from one sketch to another, the Body will stay in the same orientation.
 Delete Binding, Delete Properties: These options will only work on selections from the 3D space.
 Paste with binding has been described previously: